Living Income Community of Practice

 This guidance was also an input to GROW Africa’s Smallholder Working Group’s paper on measuring incomes, entitled “Measuring and evaluating socio-economic progress of smallholder farmers in formal agribusiness chains”.

 Webinar Series on Living Income

 In addition to developing the guidance SFL, ISEAL and COSA host a webinar series for continuing discussion on Living Income measurement.
-The most recent webinar:
+Click here to register for the webinar: